hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 of course it matters, because having init, cond, and next process on the same line, or near each other will be easier to manage and check, especially when there're so many lines in the body.

 [5:17:18](#xlpAMX7xgGOIDp5ZJYwc6iEO0VQeVLhufdu19S2_EX8) <hinjolicious>:
 but, i think we need to learn how a functional style of looping be done in Red, the higher order style!
-Someone need to teach us how to do it Ì†ΩÌ∏ä
+Someone need to teach us how to do it üòä

 [5:21:59](#mA8PqoF1v0mn5L-PjCEm4je2YL_kSIudwN79N5XKQTE) <hinjolicious>:
 i would love to have a pipelining or chaining supports etc. (that kind of stuff) in Red.
 I see that arturo did that kind of fancy modern things already, but maybe the compiler will having a hard time dealing with it